koerding/testing/test.md

 | 2 | P-hacking & Power of Cross-Validation | The pitfalls of p-hacking and the safeguard of cross-validation. | Students try to p-hack a dataset, then cross-validate their "findings" on a separate set. | The scientist who lost their job due to p-hacking and the medical drug that failed in the real world. |
 | 3 | Empowerment: Critical Thinking in Model Comparison | Promoting a skeptical approach to models and studies. | Students critically evaluate a flawed study and discuss its shortcomings. | A prominent study debunked due to poor model comparison. |

-I hope this gives you a strong starting point for your course.
-Adjustments can be made based on specific requirements and the background of your audience.

 # Reporting project workflows, methods, and divergence from plans